Danielle Rodriguez: BCF Elfic Fribourg

+Njarðvík

 In May 2025, she returned to Iceland and signed with Njarðvík.
 On 27 September 2025, she won the Icelandic Super Cup with Njarðvík.
+In March 2026, she was named the Úrvalsdeild Domestic Player of the Year.

+On 17 May 2026, she won the Icelandic championship for the first time and was named the Playoffs MVP.

+On 26 september 2026, she won her second straight Super Cup win after Njarðvík defeated Keflavík 83-78.

 National team career

 In November 2024, Rodriguez was selected to play for the Icelandic national team for the first time.
 In her debut on 7 November, Rodriguez scored 29 points in a 70–78 loss against Slovakia in the EuroBasket Women 2025 qualification.
 Three days later, she scored 25 points in a 77–73 win against Romania, including the game winning basket and a free throw with 6.7 seconds left.